How to Use Linux in 351

 CSE 351 Text Editing

 For this course, you can use something as simple as Notepad.
-However, we strongly recommend something better.
+However, we strongly recommend something better to help you read and debug your code.
 Here is a list of things, by OS, that we recommend:

 - On Windows